 Compounds whose origin and composition are known and documented.
 This is typically expressed as: compound name, name of manufacturing organization, lot or batch number, and date received.
 Primary standards are preferentially purchased from ISO 17034:2016-accredited suppliers.
-Refer to the Quality Assurance Manual Purchasing Procedure for details.
+Refer to the Laboratory Operations Manual Purchasing Procedure for details.
 Primary standards may be a pure (neat) compound, a solution of a pure compound, or a mixture of compounds (e.g., QC Mixture).
-All primary standards are verified by GC/MS, GC/IR, or FTIR prior to use in casework.
+All primary standards are verified by GC/MS and/or GC/IR prior to use in casework.